sungsoo-ucsb/GarnerKindLai_MeTu/README.md

 Users must have a FlyWire account and an API token to run EM analyses code.
 Visit https://flywire.ai for more details.

+Some analysis code requires large spreadsheet files (cannot be uploaded to GitHub because of their size) to proceed.
+The final versions of those files will be available in DRYAD by the time of publication and linked to this page.